lgalke/aae-recommender/README.md

 ## Running

-The `main.py` file is an executable to run an evaluation of the specified models on the PubMed or `EconBiz` dataset (see the *Concrete datasets* section below).
+The [`main.py`](main.py) file is an executable to run an evaluation of the specified models on the PubMed or `EconBiz` dataset (see the *Concrete datasets* section below).
 The `dataset` and `year` are mandatory arguments.
 The `dataset` is expected to be a path to a tsv-file, of which the format is described next.

-The `eval/aminer.py` file is an executable to run an evaluation of the specified models on the AMiner datasets (see the *Concrete datasets* section below).
+The [`eval/aminer.py`](eval/aminer.py) file is an executable to run an evaluation of the specified models on the AMiner datasets (see the *Concrete datasets* section below).
 The `dataset` and `year` are mandatory arguments.
-The `dataset` is expected to be either `dblp` or `acm`, and the `DATA_PATH` constant in the script needs to be set to the path to a folder which contains both datasets.
+The `dataset` argument is expected to be either `dblp` or `acm`, and the `DATA_PATH` constant in the script needs to be set to the path to a folder which contains both datasets.

-The `eval/rcv.py` file is an executable to run an evaluation of the specified models on the Reuters RCV1 dataset (see the *Concrete datasets* section below).
+The [`eval/rcv.py`](eval/rcv.py) file is an executable to run an evaluation of the specified models on the Reuters RCV1 dataset (see the *Concrete datasets* section below).
 The `DATA_PATH` constant in the script needs to be set to the path to a tsv-file, of which the format is described next.

+Further scripts in the [`eval`](eval) folder were used to perform experiments for other datasets which we are not allowed to redistribute (see the *Concrete datasets* section below).

 ## Dataset Format